Safety in the Warehouse

 The Occupational Safety and Health Administration (OSHA) sets and enforces General Industry Standards that all warehouses must meet.
 These standards cover a variety of topics, including the proper use of tools and equipment as well as the type of safety equipment warehouses are required to provide employees.

 Meeting these minimum standards is required by law, and warehouse operators can face significant consequences for violating any OSHA regulations.
-However, these guidelines are far from comprehensive when it comes to maximizing workplace safety, so warehouse managers are encouraged to implement safety practices beyond what OSHA mandates.
+However, these guidelines are far from comprehensive when it comes to maximizing workplace safety, so warehouse managers are encouraged to implement warehouse safety guidelines beyond what OSHA mandates.

 Fostering a Safe Warehouse Working Environment